 So it wasn't long before Elmer had to use his OWN legs and walk to a new job.

 Elmer must have remained bitter, as he later founded an organization called "The Royal Order of the Garter" in which he claimed "You can still enjoy Man's FAVORITE PASTIME..."
 He used the auspices of this exclusive club to peddle his long legged stag films.

 Man's Favorite Pastime Issue Number 2 collection Victor Minx

-DULL TOOL DIM BULB / VINTAGE SLEAZE BOOKS AND DOWNLOADS HERE
+DULL TOOL DIM BULB / VINTAGE SLEAZE BOOKS AND Instant PDF DOWNLOADS HERE